urbas/rix/README.md

     - TODO: mount runtime dependencies of output paths too.
   - 🌑 stage 3: builds fixed derivations (with internet access).
   - 🌑 stage 4: builds X% of derivations in `nixpkgs` (assuming all dependencies are present).

+- `transpile`: converts the given nix expression into JavaScript and prints it to stdout.

 ## Nix sub-commands